josmar-crwdstffng/angular/aio/content/guide/schematics-authoring.md

 </code-example>

-The initial schematic gets the same name as the project folder, and is generated in `src/hello-world`.
+The initial schematic gets the same name as the project directory, and is generated in `src/hello-world`.
 Add related schematics to this collection, and modify the generated skeleton code to define your schematic's functionality.
 Each schematic name must be unique within the collection.

 ### Running a schematic

 Use the `schematics` command to run a named schematic.
-Provide the path to the project folder, the schematic name, and any mandatory options, in the following format.
+Provide the path to the project directory, the schematic name, and any mandatory options, in the following format.

 <code-example format="shell" language="shell">